About the Presenter

 Developmental Educator, Integrative Nutritionist & Adult ADHD Coach

 Barb Cook is a highly committed autistic advocate, writer, editor, and highly sought-after international speaker.
 She has made appearances on Australian radio and television, in newspapers and magazines, and in the SBS television documentary The Chameleons: Women with Autism.

-Barb is a registered Developmental Educator, Adult ADHD Coach and Integrative Nutritionist, who is dedicated to improving the overall well-being and quality of life for neurodivergent people.
+Barb is a registered Developmental Educator and Integrative Nutritionist, who is dedicated to improving the overall well-being and quality of life for women and neurodivergence.
 Barb identifies a neurodivergent after being diagnosed mid-life (40) and after significant burnout in 2009 with autism, ADHD, and dyslexia.

 Barb is internationally recognised for her bestselling book on autism in women, Spectrum Women: Walking to the Beat of Autism with Dr Michelle Garnett, filling the gap in literature between lived experience of autistic women and the clinical knowledge.
 Barb’s recently released and second best-selling book co-authored with Yenn Purkis, The Autism and Neurodiversity Self-Advocacy Handbook: Developing Skills to Determine Your Own Future, is an essential guidebook that gives you the tools and strategies to advocate for yourself in any situation, developing your skills in standing up for yourself, your needs and wishes.

 Barb is founder of Spectrum Women Magazine and is a prolific writer on autism, ADHD and neurodivergence.